- This event has passed.

 Once again this July, Thursdays are Fresh Energy summer webinar series days!
 Join Fresh Energy and special guests for four separate fun and engaging discussions about the many facets of energy in our lives.
 Stay tuned to this page for speaker information, topic schedules, and more.

-This conversation will cover:
+This conversation covered:

 - Energy + Health: Tailpipe emissions, natural gas in our homes, and other reliance on fossil fuels impacts air quality across the state.
 How can we incorporate health impacts of energy decisions?